rsharifnasab/my-teaching/git/README.md

 # Problems

--   save-as whole project
+-   Save-as whole project
--   collaboration
+-   Collaboration
--   last stable version
+-   Last stable version
--   space inefficiency
+-   Space inefficiency
--   tracking changes
+-   Tracking changes

 ------------------

 # Benefits of version control

--   easily manage collaboration on a project
+-   Manage collaboration on a project
--   ability to have an unlimited number of developers
+-   Have an unlimited number of developers
--   revert changes if something goes wrong
+-   Revert changes if something went wrong

 ------------------